xyproto/battlestar/README.md

 battlestar
 ==========

 Programming language that compiles to 32-bit or 64-bit x86 assembly, specifically for Linux.
+Working on OS X support.

 The resulting executables are tiny.